avaneev/a5hash/README.md

 to the seeds here, but its addition decreases collisions due to auto-correlation effects).
 Admittedly, by itself this is not a strong evidence for the hash function state's uniformity.
-But it is adequate to demonstrate the resistance against the "blinding multiplication" occurring at some step.
+But it is adequate to demonstrate the resistance against the "blinding multiplication" occurring at some iteration.

-This test demonstrates that the `a5rand()` construct continuously maintains an approximately unbiased state and collision statistics close to a uniform distribution, and for any initial seed.
+This test demonstrates that the `a5rand()` construct continuously maintains an approximately unbiased state and collision statistics close to a uniform distribution, for structured inputs with any initial seed.
 Additionally, the state variables follow the same multi-lag auto-correlation statistics as uniformly random numbers (see the `count_indep()` function above).

 ## State Uniformity Margin

 Although the state variables are approximately uniform, a bit-independence test between the hash function's randomly chosen `UseSeed` parameter and the subsequent `Seed1` and `Seed2` (after multiplication) reveals that up to 6 bits in either state variable can be predicted by the `UseSeed`.
 At the same time, a differential analysis indicates that the average bit difference (avalanche effect) between the `UseSeed`/`Seed1` and `UseSeed`/`Seed2` pairs